Mexico Adventure FAQ's

 Staying Connected.
 Combating FOMO...

 While we recommend that to leave your device off or at home to enjoy the immersive experience that is being made available, we understand the need to stay connected with those back home.
 We suggest that you contact your cell phone carrier to set you up with a travel plan.
-This is usually $5 to $10 per day.
+This is usually $10 per day.

 Mexico uses outlets of types A & B with a voltage between 110 and 127 (similar to US so an adaptor or converter are unnecessary).